EDUCATE, DON'T INCARCERATE!

 Brooklyn District Attorney's Office of Reentry Programs

-In these workshops with young people experiencing reentry we use writing to help participants develop their confidence and social and communication skills.
+In these workshops with young people in the Gender Responsive Re-entry Assistance Program, we use writing to help participants develop their confidence and build their social and communication skills.

 About the School to Prison Pipeline